Quick answer

 - Don't show up with an incomplete costume.
 Dress rehearsal is not the time to ask whether the hairpiece is needed or whether the makeup is required.
 The answer is yes to everything on the costume sheet.
 If you're not sure something is required, confirm with the studio before dress rehearsal, not during.

 - Don't treat dress rehearsal as a photo opportunity.
 Most venues prohibit photography during the actual run-through.
 The director needs to focus on the performance, not navigate around phones.
-There's usually a photo window before or after: ask the studio when that is.
+There's usually a photo window before or after, so ask the studio when that is.